 It has happened; it has hit the fan.
 The power is out – the grid is down – the blackout has been ongoing for weeks with no end in sight.
 The water pressure in your home has stopped and there’s nothing coming out of the faucet.

-Fortunately you’ve done your research ahead of time, and you had used online satellite mapping programs like Google Earth – and have discovered sources of water in your area.
-There’s a stream about one-quarter mile from your home.
+Maybe there’s a stream about one-quarter mile from your home.
 There’s a small lake several miles away.
 A few of your neighbors in the general area have swimming pools.

-There’s water around, but how will you get it from the source to your home?
+There’s water around.
+But how will you get it from the source to your home?

 Have you thought about it?

 If the water source is not readily accessible by way of a convenient roadway up to it’s edge, then this too will present a problem.
 Will you have to travel far off-road to access it?
+Got that part figured out?
+Containers?
+Carts?

 Did you know that water weighs 8 pounds per gallon?
 How many gallons can you carry at once (without spilling it all over the place)?

 Have you figured out how many gallons a day you will need for drinking water and for other tasks like flushing a toilet, cleaning clothes, or other sanitary tasks?
+It will surprise you!

 Have you considered a rainwater catch system?